Is it better to stream through TV or Roku?

 Streaming Through TV:

 Many modern smart TVs come equipped with built-in streaming capabilities, allowing users to access popular streaming services directly through their television.
 This eliminates the need for an additional device and simplifies the setup process.
-Streaming through a TV also offers the advantage of utilizing the TV’s remote control, making navigation more convenient.
+Streaming through a TV also offers the advantage of utilizing the TV’s remote control, providing a seamless and familiar user experience.

 However, there are a few drawbacks to consider.
-Firstly, not all smart TVs support every streaming service, so you may be limited in terms of available content.
-Additionally, smart TVs often have slower processing speeds compared to dedicated streaming devices, which can result in slower load times and occasional buffering issues.
+Firstly, not all smart TVs support all streaming platforms, so you may be limited in terms of available content.
+Additionally, smart TVs often have slower software updates compared to dedicated streaming devices, which can result in a less optimized streaming experience.
+Lastly, if you have multiple TVs in your household, each TV would require its own smart features, potentially increasing costs.

 Streaming Through Roku: